Bleak – Definition, Meaning, Synonyms & Antonym

 What does bleak mean?

-How has the meaning of bleak evolved over time?
+How has the meaning of bleak evolved?

 Initially, bleak referred to pale or shining things.
 It later came to describe harsh landscapes and, in the 19th century, emotions of sadness and hopelessness.